UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/george.petre1104/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+- started building the project
+- soldered wires to the motors
+- made the connection between the Pico, L289N and the Motors

 ### Week 7 - 19 May